Rot-Weiß Oberhausen

 Rot-Weiß Oberhausen is a German association football club in Oberhausen, North Rhine-Westphalia.
 The club was formed as Oberhausener SV in December 1904 out of the merger of Emschertaler SV (1902) and the football enthusiasts of Oberhausener TV 1873.
 The new side entered into a union with Viktoria Styrum BV to create SpVgg 1904 Oberhausen-Styrum, but within six months a number of the club's members left to form 1.
 FC Mülheim-Styrum.
 The remaining club members carried on and in 1934 took on their current name.
+The club has strong rivalries with fellow Ruhr clubs RW Essen and MSV Duisburg.

 History

 The team was unremarked through its early history, simply playing local ball.
 After the re-organization of German football in the early 1930s under the Third Reich Rot Weiss played in the Gauliga Niederrhein but could never match the strength of division rival Fortuna Düsseldorf.
 During World War II the club played alongside ASV Elmar as part of the combined wartime side KSG Elmar/Viktoria Oberhausen.